Is Stockholm safe to visit? A comprehensive safety guide

 Safest neighborhoods in Stockholm

-Although you'll probably want to see as much of this modern Scandinavian city as possible, there are areas you can pass by.
-First, let's go over a couple of neighborhoods in the inner city that have low crime rates and are safest for tourists.
+Although you'll probably want to see as much of this modern Scandinavian city as possible, let's go over a couple of neighborhoods in the inner city that have low crime rates and are safest for tourists.

 Gamla Stan